 One of the most common things we do in our everyday language is to compare things.
-It might be comparing restaurants, candidates for a job position, or films to see at the cinema.
+It might be comparing restaurants, candidates for a job position, or results in an experiment.
 So how do we make comparatives and superlatives in English?
 Read on to find out all the information you need about comparing.